Alcohol and Drug Policy

 Students are recognized as adults and, therefore, held responsible for their own behavior.
 All students are expected to obey all local, state, and federal laws as well as college policies and regulations.
 The College expects moderation, restraint, and care in the use of alcohol for students of legal age; only students age 21 or older may consume alcohol in designated campus locations or at college-sponsored events.
 Those students are permitted to consume alcohol only at registered college events that have been approved to serve alcohol (refer to section on how to register events with alcohol for additional information) or in limited quantity in their rooms (refer to the Residence Life and Housing section for additional guidelines on alcohol in residence halls).
 Students may not consume alcohol in their rooms, even if they are age 21 or older; if they live in a wellness residence hall, or a residence hall that houses primarily first-year students; or if they have not have obtained permission from their roommate(s).
 Possession of open containers of alcohol outside a registered venue will result in disciplinary action.
 The responsible use of alcohol on campus by those of legal age is a social privilege which, if abused, may be revoked.
 A room whose occupants are under 21 cannot have any alcohol stored or consumed in it.

-Security will confiscate alcohol if a student is not of age or quantities are considered larger than individual servings.
+Safety and Security, Residence Life and Housing and Dean of Student Affairs staff will confiscate alcohol if a student is not of age or quantities are considered larger than individual servings.
 Drinking games and other activities that encourage rapid ingestion of alcohol are not permitted.

 All members of the Bard community must take responsibility for their own actions and for compliance with the laws of New York State and the Drug-Free School and Communities Act.
 The major points of the law are as follows: